Catastrophic Water Loss

 - On 5 July 2025, Fordbury Water/Mells Brook dried up for several days.

-- Torr Quarry pumps failed for – 4 hrs on 5 July (computer error).
+- Torr Quarry pumps failed for 4 hrs on 5 July due to suspected “computer error“.

 - Whatley Quarry maintained 10 litres per second discharge to the Mells, but could not increase until the following Monday.